maldoinc/wireup/docs/pages/index.md

 === "Transient"

     When full isolation and clean state is required.
-Every request to create transient services results in a new instance.
+Every request to create transient dependencies results in a new instance.

     ```python
     @injectable(lifetime="transient")